rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 **In lotus position a Yogi meditates.**

-Allow me to simplify the word meditation as the relaxing of your mind.
+Allow me to simplify, just for now,  the word meditation as the relaxing of your mind.
 We will go deeper into how that happens, but for now, please bare with me.

 A relaxed mind solves the second piece of our puzzle: the brain is another big consumer of energy and oxygen in the body.